From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Introduction

+The main use of the term character sheaf is of course due to Lusztig.
+It is applied to certain perverse sheaves on connected reductive algebraic groups over algebraically closed fields in \cite{lusztig:85a}*{Def.~2.10} and to certain perverse sheaves on certain reductive groups over algebraically closed fields in the series of papers beginning with \cite{lusztig:disconnected1}.
+When commutative, it is not difficult to relate Frobenius-stable character sheaves to our character sheaves (Remark~\ref{rem:Lusztig}).
+The new features that we have found pertaining to Weil sheaves and $\Hh^2(\pi_0(\bG),\EEx)^{\Weil{}}$ do not arise in that context because, for such groups, Weil sheaves are unnecessary (\S \ref{ssec:alg_groups}) and $\Hh^2(\pi_0(\bG),\EEx)^{\Weil{}}=0$ (Remark \ref{rem:H2}).

+For a connected commutative algebraic group over a finite field, it is not uncommon to refer to local systems satisfying \eqref{introbox} as character sheaves; see for example, \cite{kamgarpour:09a}*{Intro}.
+Our definition of character sheaves on smooth commutative group schemes over finite fields evolved from this notion, with an eye toward quasicharacters of $p$-adic groups.
 The process of creating a category from the group of quasicharacters of a $p$-adic torus informs our choice of the term quasicharacter sheaf in this paper.

-We also want to situate our terminology in a historical context.
-It is not uncommon to refer to local systems satisfying \eqref{introbox} on a connected, commutative algebraic group as character sheaves; see for example, \cite{kamgarpour:09a}*{Intro}.
-As we have indicated, quasicharacter sheaves evolved from this notion, with an eye toward quasicharacters of $p$-adic groups.
-However, the main use of the term character sheaf is of course due to Lusztig.
-It is applied to certain perverse sheaves on connected reductive algebraic groups over algebraically closed fields in \cite{lusztig:85a}*{Def.~2.10} and to certain perverse sheaves on reductive groups over algebraically closed fields with finite cyclic component groups in the series of papers beginning with \cite{lusztig:disconnected1}.
-When commutative, such groups are extensions of finite cyclic groups by algebraic tori, in which case it is not difficult to relate Frobenius-stable character sheaves to our quasicharacter sheaves.
-The new features that we have found pertaining to Weil sheaves and the non-triviality of $\Hh^2(\pi_0({\bar G}),\EEx)^{\Weil{}}$ do not arise in that context.
+We anticipate that future work on quasicharacter sheaves will make use of \cite{suzuki-yoshida:12a} and \cite{suzuki:14a}, and will clarify the relation between this project and other attempts to geometrize admissible distributions on $p$-adic groups, such as \cite{cunningham-kamgarpour:13a} (limited to quasicharacters of $\ZZ_p^\times$) and \cite{aubert-cunningham:02a} (limited to characters of depth-zero representations).
+We are actively pursuing the question of how to extend the notion of quasicharacter sheaves to provide a geometrization of admissible distributions on connected reductive algebraic groups over $p$-adic fields, not just commutative ones.